Joe Nichols: 1999–2004: Man with a Memory

-2004–2007: Revelation, III and Real Things
+2004–2008: Revelation, III, and Real Things

 Nichols spent most of 2004 on tour with Alan Jackson.
 In June of that year, he issued his third studio album, Revelation.
-It produced two Top Ten hits in "If Nobody Believed in You" and "What's a Guy Gotta Do", at No. 10 and No. 4 respectively.
+It produced two Top Ten hits in "If Nobody Believed in You" and "What's a Guy Gotta Do", at No. 10 and No. 4, respectively.
 Later that same year, he also issued an album of Christmas music, entitled A Traditional Christmas.
 Four of the tracks from this album received enough airplay to enter the country charts.

 III was Nichols' fourth album and was released in October 2005.
-Its lead-off single, "Tequila Makes Her Clothes Fall Off," became his second Billboard Number One hit, and both the single and the album receiving Gold certifications from the RIAA.
+Its lead-off single and his signature song, "Tequila Makes Her Clothes Fall Off," became his second Billboard number one hit.
+The single went triple platinum and the album received a Gold certification from the RIAA.
 The album also produced the Top Ten hits "Size Matters (Someday)" and "I'll Wait for You", at No. 9 and No. 7, respectively.
-In 2005, Anna Nicole Smith met Nichols at the Grand Ole Opry and she became a fan.
+In 2005, Anna Nicole Smith met Nichols at the Grand Ole Opry, and she became a fan.
 After Smith's death, he performed two songs ("Wings of a Dove" and "I'll Wait for You") at her funeral service.
 Nichols joined Toby Keith on tours in both 2005 and 2006.

 Nichols' fifth album, Real Things, was released in August 2007.
 Its two singles, Another Side of You" and "It Ain't No Crime," were both Top 20 country hits.
 The album also included a cover of "Let's Get Drunk and Fight," which Canadian singer Aaron Lines released as a single in 2008.

-2008–2011: Old Things New and It's All Good
+2008–2012: Old Things New and It's All Good

 Nichols released a new single, "Believers," to radio on March 27, 2009.
-Written by Ashley Gorley, Wade Kirby and Bill Luther, it was the first single from his sixth album, Old Things New.
+Written by Ashley Gorley, Wade Kirby, and Bill Luther, it was the first single from his sixth album, Old Things New.
 The song failed to reach the Top 20, reaching a peak of number 26.
 However, the album's second single, "Gimmie That Girl," became Nichols' third Number One hit on the country charts in May 2010.
 The album's third single, "The Shape I'm In," was released in July 2010 and peaked at number 17 on the country charts.

 Following a merger with his label and Show Dog Records, It's All Good was his seventh album released on November 8, 2011, via Show Dog-Universal Music.
-The album's only single "Take It Off" peaked at number 25 on the country charts, and Nichols parted ways with Show Dog-Universal in May 2012.
+The album's only single, "Take It Off", peaked at number 25 on the country charts, and Nichols parted ways with Show Dog-Universal in May 2012.